 - About the Peruvian pink salt

-WHAT ARE THEY?
+WHAT ARE THE SALT PONDS?

 HOW TO GO THERE?

 Today the Maras Salt Mines are one of the biggest attractions to visit within any guided tour around Cusco.
-Being able to visit the more than 3,000 pools is one of the best things to do in Sacred Valley.
+Being able to visit the more than 6,000 pools is one of the best things to do in Sacred Valley.
 Today the local community has unique mining rights for the Salinas that are located near Maras.
 Hundreds of local miners work at the site today demonstrating ancient techniques and methods used by these early cultures.
 Then the different local families usually sell this salt in the different markets.
-Each of these pools is not more than 5 square meters in size and there are more than 3,000 different terraces or pools.
+Each of these pools is not more than 5 square meters in size and there are more than 6,000 different terraces or pools.

-BEST TIME TO GO
+THE BEST TIME TO GO THERE

-You can find many ways to experience the beautiful Maras Salt Mines, you can choose between private and personalized tours or others with group options.
-Your choice will depend a lot on how you want to enjoy the different attractions, either at a much slower pace or wanting to visit several ruins on the same day.
-Many of our Machu Picchu tours.
+You can find many ways to experience the beautiful Maras Salt Mines, you can choose between private and personalized tours or other group options.
+Your choice will depend a lot on how you want to enjoy the different attractions.
+Either at a much slower pace or wanting to visit several ruins on the same day.
+You can even make a personalized experience and include the salt mines within your Machu Picchu tours.